Cecco1509/markdown_parser/docs/05_spine_handler.md

     // consumes container prefixes.
 Passed as base_col to scanWithOffset() so
     // that inner-block predicates see the correct column position. std::size_t current_col_ = 0;

+    // Set by step2 when an opener's OpenResult::swallow_line is true (ATX
+    // heading, ThematicBreak, fenced-code opener).
+Checked by step3AppendText
+    // to prevent the marker line from being appended as content. bool swallow_current_line_ = false;

     // ── component references ──────────────────────────────────────────────
     PreScanner&   scanner_;